Ruin…

 I play rhythm guitar for the psychedelic punk band Ruin, based in Philadelphia.
 Ruin was first active from 1980-1986.
 We played several reunion shows in 1996 and again in 2013 and 2016.
 We're not quite finished yet.

-This December (2016) the super badass, extreme/experimental metal L.A. label Southern Lord Records is re-issuing our albums Fiat Lux and He-Ho.
+The super badass, extreme/experimental metal L.A. label Southern Lord Records is re-issuing our albums Fiat Lux and He-Ho.
 Here's an interview with founder--and guitarist for Sunn O)))!--Greg Anderson.
-More on that below.
-First, some images:

 PRESS RELEASE